cookies-xor-cream/HugoTest/content/posts/poetry/wip/the_night_sky_already_poured.md

 but with each successive draw of breath I rose cuts above the sleet,
 we're out of bloodwork credit, you can read it on the balance sheet.

-In the stuper of my waking moments I saw the chalk outline,
+In the stupor of my waking moments I saw the chalk outline,
 marking out the premises for a self-inflicted crime,
 wrapping tightly, the chalk hemmed all of my skin,
 but every day it's getting dimmer, we're pushing at the rim,